Rescued Juvenile Harp Seal Returns to Ocean as National Aquarium Announces Ocean City Presence

 Before his release, Animal Care and Rescue staff attached a roto-tag to Prince's back flipper.
 This process allows the Animal Rescue team to identify Prince if he ever again requires human care and produces a sample of Prince's DNA which can be used to help researchers better understand and support the seal species that travel up and down the Eastern Seaboard.
 In 2022, our animal rescue and animal health teams cared for a grey seal nicknamed Louis Armstrong that was the first seal to receive this special tag at the National Aquarium.

-National Aquarium Animal Rescue is federally permitted by the National Oceanographic and Atmospheric Administration (NOAA) and the U.S. Fish and Wildlife Service to respond to sick and injured sea turtles and marine mammals along Maryland's 3,190 miles of coastline.
+National Aquarium Animal Rescue is federally permitted by the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Fish and Wildlife Service to respond to sick and injured sea turtles and marine mammals along Maryland's 3,190 miles of coastline.
 Seal rescue season in the mid-Atlantic typically lasts from the early winter through May.
 Should you encounter a seal on the beach, it may not be sick, only resting.
 Do not touch or approach it and maintain a distance of 150 feet from the animal.
 Note your location and time of day and immediately contact the National Aquarium's Stranded Animal Hotline at 410-576-3880.

 Subscribe To Our Newsletter Sign up to receive updates on animals, news and events.